Texas synagogues cancel services after threat to Jewish community

 “In this heightened threat environment and in the wake of the horrific act of domestic terror in Highland Park, IL we urge all communities to maintain a heightened sense of awareness and immediately report any suspicious activity to law enforcement.
 We are grateful to the FBI, state and local law enforcement for their proactive work investigating these potential threats,” ADL CEO and National Director Jonathan Greenblatt said in a statement.

-Shalom Austin sent a message to the Jewish community today, which it forwarded to KXAN in Austin, saying it had been in contact with Jewish leaders in San Antonio and that it will update the community if further action is needed in Austin.
+Shalom Austin sent a message to the Jewish community today, which it forwarded to KXAN, saying it had been in contact with Jewish leaders in San Antonio and that it will update the community if further action is needed in Austin.

 “In these very challenging times, we take all reports of antisemitism and potential threats seriously and urge you to report anything that seems out of the ordinary in the community,” the message said.